-F) Duties and Powers of the Internal Coordinator

-- 1) Stay abreast of the political environment on the campus community. - 2) Serve as a liaison to other queer students campus organizations such as Queer Student Union FUQIT, and EUCALYPTUS. - 3) Serve as a liaison to other political organizations on campus. - 4) Serve as a liaison to campus and University resources to the queer community such as the Resource Center of Sexual and Gender Diversity and the Women's Center. - 5) Work to build coalitions between Queer Commission and the abovementioned organizations. - 6) Hold a minimum of three (3) regularly scheduled office hours per week.

-G) Duties and Powers of the External Coordinator:

-- 1) Stay abreast of the political environment and issues pertaining to the queer community on a State-wide and National level. - 2) Serve as a liaison to state and union wide organizations such as University of California Student Association, United States Student Association, and the University of California LGBTQI Association. - 3) Attend or stay updated on the meetings and pertaining campaigns of the above specified organization. - 4) Attend as many of UC LGBTQTI Association Steering Committee (SCOM) meetings as possible during the one (1) year term of office. - 5) Hold a minimum of three (3) regularly scheduled office hours per week.

-H) Duties and Powers of the Outreach Coordinator

-- 1) Work to outreach to the queer community by gaining and building membership. - 2) Work on outreach to the surrounding Tri-County queer high school and youth communities. - 3) Organize events, programs, and/or spaces that are geared to outreach to the campus queer community and/or the surrounding Tri-County queer high school and youth communities. - 4) Organize an event, conference, institute, and/or program that is specifically designed for the surrounding Tri-County queer high school and youth communities. - 5) Hold a minimum of five (5) regularly scheduled office hours per week.

-I) Duties and Powers of the Historian
+- F) Duties and Powers of the Internal Coordinator - 1) Stay abreast of the political environment on the campus community. - 2) Serve as a liaison to other queer students campus organizations such as Queer Student Union FUQIT, and EUCALYPTUS. - 3) Serve as a liaison to other political organizations on campus. - 4) Serve as a liaison to campus and University resources to the queer community such as the Resource Center of Sexual and Gender Diversity and the Women's Center. - 5) Work to build coalitions between Queer Commission and the abovementioned organizations. - 6) Hold a minimum of three (3) regularly scheduled office hours per week. - G) Duties and Powers of the External Coordinator: - 1) Stay abreast of the political environment and issues pertaining to the queer community on a State-wide and National level. - 2) Serve as a liaison to state and union wide organizations such as University of California Student Association, United States Student Association, and the University of California LGBTQI Association. - 3) Attend or stay updated on the meetings and pertaining campaigns of the above specified organization. - 4) Attend as many of UC LGBTQTI Association Steering Committee (SCOM) meetings as possible during the one (1) year term of office. - 5) Hold a minimum of three (3) regularly scheduled office hours per week. - H) Duties and Powers of the Outreach Coordinator - 1) Work to outreach to the queer community by gaining and building membership. - 2) Work on outreach to the surrounding Tri-County queer high school and youth communities. - 3) Organize events, programs, and/or spaces that are geared to outreach to the campus queer community and/or the surrounding Tri-County queer high school and youth communities. - 4) Organize an event, conference, institute, and/or program that is specifically designed for the surrounding Tri-County queer high school and youth communities. - 5) Hold a minimum of five (5) regularly scheduled office hours per week. - I) Duties and Powers of the Artivist: - 1) Organize events, programs, and/or spaces that are geared to integrate the visual ad dramatic arts and activism within the campus community. - 2) Coordinate the design and implementation of advertising and publicity for all Queer Commission events. - 3) Act as a liaison for Queer Commission to campus and local media, including television, radio and newspaper agencies, as well as on and off campus graphics and printing services.

-- 1) Record the minutes of each meeting. - 2) Be responsible for the distribution of the minutes. - 3) Compile a yearbook for the year, including pictures, articles, etc. - 4) Be available as historical reference with respect to questions on commission's past. - 5) Hold two (2) regularly scheduled office hours per week.
+- 4) Maintain a working relationship with the Media Relations Committee, Daily Nexus and Bottom Line. - 5) Hold a minimum of three (3) regularly scheduled office hours per week. - J) Duties and Powers of the Historian - 1) Record the minutes of each meeting. - 2) Be responsible for the distribution of the minutes. - 3) Compile a yearbook for the year, including pictures, articles, etc. - 4) Be available as historical reference with respect to questions on commission's past. - 5) Hold two (2) regularly scheduled office hours per week.